 Keywords with high volume and low competition should be your ideal choice.
 But it’s extremely hard to find such keywords as more and more businesses are actively advertising using Google Ads.

 You also want to look at additional keyword ideas suggested by keyword research tools like Keyword Planner.
-These keywords have the potential to bring in the right customers to your website.
+These keywords have the potential to bring the right customers to your website.

 Be careful with the keywords you choose.
 Don’t choose highly competitive keywords that can eat up your ad budget or low competitive keywords with little to zero search volume.
 Just look at something in the middle.
-Make sure the keywords you target are relevant to your products and services and help you convert the people that land on your website.
+Make sure the keywords you target are relevant to your products and services and help you convert the people who land on your website.

 When you look at the keyword list, there are three types of keyword matches which are Broad, Phrase, and Exact.
 Usually, the exact match keywords will have the lowest volume as the ads will only show up when people type in the exact keywords on the search box.
 Whereas broad and phrase match usually includes other additional words along with the keywords.

 We often suggest our clients avoid exact match keywords because it does not bring in enough traffic and people to your website.
-And most people searching for your products and services would not search using exact keywords.
+Most people searching for your products and services would not search using exact keywords.
 So, going with phrase and broad match is always recommended.
 For example, you’re selling “baby skincare products” but you appear for baby products which include baby toys, baby items, and other things.

 - Analyze your search query reports: At times you’ll be unable to identify negative keywords before running the ads.
 Once you’ve started your campaign constantly look at your search query report in your Google Ads account.
 If you see words and terms that are not related to your products and services add them to “Negative keywords”.